B. Application process and enrollment

 show Content B 16.
 I am from China, Vietnam or Mongolia and have to provide a certificate from the Academic Evaluation Center (APS).
 Where do I find more information about this requirement?

-Mongolian, Chinese and Vietnamese applicants need to provide a certificate from the Academic Evaluation Center (APS) of the German Embassy.
-The APS will verify your academic documents awarded in your home country and may also interview you for validation of your qualifications.
-The APS provides the fastest procedure with the issuance of your German visa.
-Considering this, please apply as fast as possible.
+Mongolian, Chinese, and Vietnamese applicants need to provide a certificate from the Academic Evaluation Center (APS) of the German Embassy.
+The APS will verify the academic documents awarded to you in your home country and may also interview you for validation of your qualifications.
+The APS provides the fastest way to issue your German visa.
+Considering this, please apply as soon as possible.

 You will find more information here: